 This course examines the methods and procedures used in maintaining microcomputer systems.
 Topics include hardware and software installation, configuration, operations, and troubleshooting.
-Authorized A+ certification courseware will be used.
-This course is typically taught only in the fall and spring semesters.
+Authorized A+certification courseware will be used.
+This course is typically offered in the fall and spring semesters.

-CPT 236 Introduction to Java Programming (3-0-3) This course is an introduction to Java programming.
+CPT 236 Introduction to Java Programming (3-0-3)

+This course is an introduction to Java programming.
 Topics will cover Java syntax and classes for use in development of JAVA applications and applets.
 Prerequisites with a grade of "C" or higher: CPT 114 and MAT 102.
-This course is typically taught only in the spring semester.
+This course is typically offered in the spring and summer semesters.